ouertaniaziz/Smart_wedding_planner_2A3/README.md

-# LORE
+# SONO Module

-Lore is a modern and smart app for agencies that manage weddings.
+The SONO module is essential to the application and to it's functionality

-  - Intuitive UI
+  - Manage Musicians
-  - Easy setup
+  - Reserve Musicians
-  - Secure
+  - Manage Employees
+  - Generate PDF containing employees and their salaries.